 "Time and time again between February and July 2012 they warned and advised you and offered you support.
-You lied to them as to the nature of your developing relationship and denied sending the messages and photos that pupils had seen.'Deceived her'
+You lied to them as to the nature of your developing relationship and denied sending the messages and photos that pupils had seen.

 "You even complained that the rumours that were circulating were lies by the girl.
 You lied to her mother and complained that the girl's silence in relation to those false rumours were ruining your career and that she was harassing you.
 She felt mortified that her daughter was behaving in that way.

 "In reality you had by then already started an intimate relationship with the girl - her first - within days of her 15th birthday and, as you spoke, you were preparing to spend much of the summer holidays pursuing that relationship with her in you and your wife's home, in hotel rooms and in the back of your car.